aws-samples/aws-step-functions-using-it-automation/README.md

 ## About the repo
-This code repsoitory will help you do create a workflow engine template that you can re-use.
+This code repsoitory will help you to create a workflow engine template that you can re-use for your automation requirements.

 ITAutomationWorkFlow.yaml will create following object in your environment